 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 It would show great weakness if Israel allowed Rep. Omar and Rep.Tlaib to visit.
 They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds.
 Minnesota and Michigan will have a hard time putting them back in office.
 They are a disgrace!— Donald J. Trump (@realDonaldTrump) August 15, 2019

-The two congresswomen have been vocal critics of the Israeli government and President Trump's unwavering support of Netanyahu.
+The two representatives have been vocal critics of the Israeli government and Trump's unwavering support of Netanyahu.
 They also voted against a nonbinding resolution condemning a Palestinian-led movement calling for boycotts, divestment and sanctions in Israel, which they have repeatedly defended.

 Tlaib has accused Israel of "racist policies."

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.